Request for Proposals Guidelines

 Resolution from Governing Body

-If selected for funding, a resolution will be required from the governing body authorizing the applicant to enter into a contract with the State.
-It should be noted in the resolution that if an amendment to add additional funds is made to the original contract, an additional resolution is not necessary from the governing body to accept this additional funding.
-Applicants selected for funding will be required to submit an original or a current certified copy of the resolution.
-Once notified of selection, it is important upon the applicant to place a resolution request on the local board or council agenda immediately to avoid funding delays.
+Applicants selected for funding must provide a resolution of the applicant’s governing body authorizing the applicant to enter into a contract with the state an identifying the person authorized to execute the contract for the applicant.
+Once notified of selection, it is important upon the applicant to place a resolution request on the local board or council agenda immediately to avoid funding delays. (see Sample of Resolution of Governing Board)

 Please use the following checklist to ensure that all copies of the completed proposal contain the required components in the order listed below: